through the Bethlehem Central School District (BSCD)

 “Thank you for everything – these sessions have really helped me prioritize a piece of writing that has been very important to me.”

-“What I liked about the sessions are that it was it drove home to me the importance of structure.”
+“What I liked about the sessions are that they drove home to me the importance of structure.”

 “I want to both compliment you and thank you for a wonderful writing class experience.
 It has represented a fabulous early step for me on a new writing journey…